TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 /api/catalog/tyk/development/sync
 ```

 Here `development` is the `name` given to the Dashboard in the Backstage configuration.
-Since the `name` is unique, each dashboard configuration its assigned its own endpoint.
+Since the `name` is unique, each dashboard configuration is assigned its own endpoint.
 The `name` is the only part of the path to change, the rest remains the same across all dashboard configurations.

 ### Tyk Dashboard Organisation Configuration